According to the government’s own statistics, almost 100 million Americans don’t have plans that must comply with the mandate.

 Large Health Plans for Cities like New York Are Exempt

 Plans offered by cities and counties are among the “grandfathered” plans covering 45 million Americans.
-For instance, all of New York City’s healthcare plans are grandfathered.7 And at least one,8 and likely several,9 of those plans do not cover any prescription drugs at all, including contraceptives.
+For instance, most of New York City’s healthcare plans are grandfathered.7 And at least one,8 and likely several,9 of those plans do not cover most prescription drugs, including contraceptives.

 Disabled Americans Who Depend on Medicare Fall Outside the Mandate